grenaud/leeHom/README.md

 2. [Download the ZIP archive](https://github.com/grenaud/leeHom/archive/master.zip) and then manually download the submodules

 ## Installation:
 Make sure you have `cmake` installed.
 If required, install it by typing `apt-get install cmake` for Ubuntu for example.
+You also need JsonCpp which can be installed via `apt-get install libjsoncpp-dev`

 1. Build the submodules and main code by typing :